laravel/docs/strings.md

     // 'app/Models/Photograph'

 You may also pass an array as the second argument.
-If the string ends with any of the values in the array it will be removed.
+If the string ends with any of the values in the array then that value will be removed from string:

     use Illuminate\Support\Str;